cobuildlab/project-qa-docs/README.md

 Is Cobuild Lab's philosophy that Testing and QA has to be a continuos process.
 Is the responsability of the Project Manager, in conjunction with the team to coordinate a batch of ready tickets to be delivered to the QA or STAGE environments at any point during the week.

+As part of the Testing and Quality Assurrance process the QA specialist needs to list the Test cases for testing the system.
+For this, a template is provided: https://docs.google.com/spreadsheets/d/1V1gJDRWETi8lEWzYVWM9_5ASFzVoQrcUZMeqcSLVaO0/edit#gid=0

 ### 6. Releases

 The release management process comprehends the activities to move forward the source code and features from one environment to another one.